RUBRACA Film-coated tablet Ref.[7613] Active ingredients: Rucaparib

 Myelodysplastic syndrome/acute myeloid leukaemia

 Myelodysplastic syndrome/acute myeloid leukaemia (MDS/AML), including cases with fatal outcome, have been reported in patients who received rucaparib.
-The duration of therapy with rucaparib in patients who developed MDS/AML varied from less than 1 month to approximately 28 months.
+The duration of therapy with rucaparib in patients who developed MDS/AML varied from <2 months to approximately 6 years.

 If MDS/AML is suspected, the patient should be referred to a haematologist for further investigations, including bone marrow analysis and blood sampling for cytogenetics.
 If, following investigation for prolonged haematological toxicity, MDS/AML is confirmed, Rubraca should be discontinued.